B987352101_O1995.pdf

 Whatonga and Tu Rahui urged their men on to

-greater efforts, and they swept through the gap in
+efforts, and they swept through the gap in

-the lagoon into the open sea; but as they made ready to
+but as they made ready to

 return, a sudden storm swept over thé flanks of the mountains and they were forced to run before it.
 Day after